Esme-raida/Form-Validator/README.md

-# Form-Validator
-A simple and basic form validator
-Absolutely!
-Here's the entire markdown content, ready to copy and paste directly into your README.md file on GitHub:
+Thanks for the correction!
+Here's the complete and corrected README.md for your Form Validator project, with login.html, signup.html, login.css, signup.css, login.js, signup.js, and a shared validators.js file used by both pages:

 ---

 # Form Validator

-A simple and lightweight form validator built with vanilla JavaScript.
-This project validates user input in real time, ensuring that all required fields are correctly filled before form submission.
+A web-based form validation project with separate *Login* and *Signup* pages.
+Both pages use a shared validators.js file that contains reusable validation functions for real-time input checking, where necessary.

 ## Features

+- Separate pages for Login and Signup
+- Shared validation logic across both pages
 - Validates:
   - Required fields
-  - Valid email format
+  - Email format
-  - Minimum password length
+  - Password strength
-  - Matching password confirmation
+  - Password confirmation match
-- Real-time input validation
+- Real-time validation feedback
-- Simple and easy to customize
+- Clean and responsive UI

-## Demo

-[View Live Demo](#) <!-- Replace # with your hosted demo link -->

 ## Technologies